LinkedIn recently released its annual Emerging Jobs list—a list that ranks the top jobs that have seen the most growth in hires since 2015.

 How Concordia prepares you for this role:

-- User Experience (UX)—an advanced course in current trends involving how humans use technology and the appropriate and changing interfaces required.
-This is an extension of the undergraduate human-computer interaction course which emphasizes fundamental user experience theory.
+• User Experience (UX)—an advanced course in current trends involving how humans use technology and the appropriate and changing interfaces required.
+This extends the undergraduate human-computer interaction course, emphasizing fundamental user experience theory.
 User experience tackles emerging technologies and their unique interface requirements with human beings.

-- Applied RESTful APIs and Integrations—an advanced course in current trends in server-side web development that builds on our undergraduate web technology course.
-This course takes content from several undergraduate courses in data structures, software engineering, database, and web technologies and focuses on the creation of http-based CRUD services that provide real-time data to integrating applications.
+• Applied RESTful APIs and Integrations—an advanced course in current trends in server-side web development that builds on our undergraduate web technology course.
+This course takes content from several undergraduate courses in data structures, software engineering, databases, and web technologies and focuses on creating HTTP-based CRUD services that provide real-time data to integrate applications.

-- Advanced Algorithms—an advanced course in current trends in problem solving and algorithms that builds on our undergraduate courses data structure and computer science theory.
+• Advanced Algorithms—an advanced course in current trends in problem-solving and algorithms that build on our undergraduate courses, data structure, and computer science theory.
 This course looks at emerging algorithms across the grand ideas of computer science.
 As new technologies emerge, new algorithms must be explored to support them.

 3. Data Engineer

 Data engineers and data scientists go hand in hand.
-Data engineers are the ones behind all of the infrastructure that equips companies to make use of their most valuable asset—data.
+They are the ones behind all of the infrastructure that equips companies to use their most valuable asset—data.
 Industries demanding these professionals go beyond the typical computer software, financial services, and hospital & health care ones to now include retail and automotive.
 Everyone, it seems, is making use of data.
 Without a smart data engineer at the helm, opportunities get missed.

 How Concordia prepares you for this role:

-- User Experience (UX)—an advanced course in current trends involving how humans use technology and the appropriate and changing interfaces required.
-This is an extension of the undergraduate human-computer interaction course which emphasizes fundamental user experience theory.
+• User Experience (UX)—an advanced course in current trends involving how humans use technology and the appropriate and changing interfaces required.
+This extends the undergraduate human-computer interaction course, emphasizing fundamental user experience theory.
 User experience tackles emerging technologies and their unique interface requirements with human beings.

-- Applied RESTful APIs and Integrations—an advanced course in current trends in server-side web development that builds on our undergraduate web technology course.
-This course takes content from several undergraduate courses in data structures, software engineering, database, and web technologies and focuses on the creation of http-based CRUD services that provide real-time data to integrating applications.
+• Applied RESTful APIs and Integrations—an advanced course in current trends in server-side web development that builds on our undergraduate web technology course.
+This course takes content from several undergraduate courses in data structures, software engineering, databases, and web technologies and focuses on creating HTTP-based CRUD services that provide real-time data to integrate applications.

-- Compilers—an advanced course in current trends of compiler design and implementation.
-Students will create a modern trends-inspired compiler for a well known modern programming.
+• Compilers—an advanced course in current trends of compiler design and implementation.
+Students will create a modern trends-inspired compiler for well-known modern programming.

 4. Cybersecurity Specialist

-The rise of technology and the value of data make cybersecurity specialists even more necessary to the smooth and safe runnings of companies.
+The rise of technology and data value makes cybersecurity specialists even more necessary to smooth and safely run companies.
 This is another role that is spread across industries, particularly as attacks and hackers get more and more sophisticated and data becomes increasingly personal and confidential.

 How Concordia prepares you for this role:

-- Advanced Networking—an advanced course that focuses on modern trends in computer networking technology.
-While this course will be related to the other networking course in this curriculum, it takes a different approach.
+• Advanced Networking—an advanced course that focuses on modern trends in computer networking technology.
+While this course will be related to the other networking courses in this curriculum, it takes a different approach.
 Focus is placed on advanced topics related to emerging computer networking concepts.

-- System Design—an advanced course that focuses on the design of software and hardware-based systems and their related integrations.
-This course explores the problem-solving approach involved in taking a project proposal and turning it into a working, multi-technology solution.
+• System Design—an advanced course that focuses on the design of software and hardware-based systems and their related integrations.
+This course explores the problem-solving approach of taking a project proposal and turning it into a working, multi-technology solution.

-- System Administration and Maintenance—an advanced course that focuses on the administration and maintenance of exists systems.
+• System Administration and Maintenance—an advanced course focusing on the administration and maintenance of existing systems.
 This course deals with the unique administration problems associated with system solutions for emerging technologies.

 5. Artificial Intelligence Specialist

 According to the LinkedIn report, this role has seen an annual hiring growth of 74% over the past four years and boasts rather large salaries.
-Individuals in these roles include engineers, researchers, and many other roles that specialize in machine learning and artificial intelligence.
+Individuals in these roles include engineers, researchers, and many others who specialize in machine learning and artificial intelligence.

 How Concordia prepares you for this role: